tari-project/tari/docs/src/reviewing_guide.md

 When using `Vec::with_capacity`, is the size inputted provided by an untrusted party?
 If so, use a maximum value.

 #### Unchecked arithmetic and overflows
-Any plus/minus `+/-` has a chance of overflowing or underflowing.
-It is best to use the checked versions `checked_add` and `checked_sub` to avoid this.
+Any arithmetic operation has a chance of overflowing or underflowing.
+It is best to use the checked versions, for example `checked_mul`, `checked_sub` etc. to avoid this.
 Be careful of indexing into a slice or array with an untrusted value.
 This can cause a panic.
 Use `get` instead.

 #### Shifts (<<, >>)